cloudsigma/pycloudsigma/README.md

 For more examples on how to read and write meta data, please visit our [API documentation](https://autodetect.cloudsigma.com/docs/meta.html#examples).

-## Sample application: Install SSH key from meta data
+## Sample: Install SSH key from meta data

 In the example above, we pushed an SSH key as meta data to a server.
 That's great, but what if we want to put this to use?
 Don't worry, we got you covered.